japila-books/apache-spark-internals/docs/storage/BlockManager.md

 Registering executor with local external shuffle service.
 ```

-It uses <<shuffleClient, shuffleClient>> to xref:storage:ExternalShuffleClient.adoc#registerWithShuffleServer[register the block manager] using <<shuffleServerId, shuffleServerId>> (i.e. the host, the port and the executorId) and a `ExecutorShuffleInfo`.
+It uses <<shuffleClient, shuffleClient>> to storage:ExternalShuffleClient.md#registerWithShuffleServer[register the block manager] using <<shuffleServerId, shuffleServerId>> (i.e. the host, the port and the executorId) and a `ExecutorShuffleInfo`.

-NOTE: The `ExecutorShuffleInfo` uses `localDirs` and `subDirsPerLocalDir` from xref:DiskBlockManager.adoc[DiskBlockManager] and the class name of the constructor xref:shuffle:ShuffleManager.adoc[ShuffleManager].
+NOTE: The `ExecutorShuffleInfo` uses `localDirs` and `subDirsPerLocalDir` from DiskBlockManager.md[DiskBlockManager] and the class name of the constructor shuffle:ShuffleManager.md[ShuffleManager].

 It tries to register at most 3 times with 5-second sleeps in-between.